-L-13 Light Industrial Workshop and Private Ladies and Gentlemen’s Club for Art, Culture and Disruptive Betterment of Culture.
+L-13 Light Industrial Workshop and Private Ladies and Gentlemen’s Club for Art, Leisure and the Disruptive Betterment of Culture.

 We Are Not

 The L-13 Light Industrial Workshop is not a gallery, a publisher, nor do we represent artists.
 Neither are we a real Ladies and Gentlemen’s Club, a Light Industrial Workshop, and we most certainly are not an art collective.